agorago/agorago.github.io/pages/wego/middleware.md

 toc: true
 permalink: wego_middleware.html
 folder: wego
+summary: What are the components of the WeGO middleware framework?
 ---
 ## Introduction
 WeGO ups the ante in its treatment of middlewares and entry points.
 It defines and implements horizontal concerns using a comprehensive set of middlewares.
 It also lays out guidelines as to what problems must be solved using Middlewares.